 To start using cloning, you need to transfer the data to the Database Lab Engine machine first.
 Data retrieval can be also considered as "thick" cloning.
 Once it's done, users can use "thin" cloning to get independent full-size clones of the database in seconds, for testing and development.
 Normally, retrieval (thick cloning) is a slow operation (1 TiB/h is a good speed).
 Optionally, the process of keeping the Database Lab data directory in sync with the source (being continuously updated) can be configured.

-Read how you can protect PII in the Data masking article.
+Read how you can protect personal data: Data masking.

 Data retrieval types

 Use dump/restore processes, obtaining a logical copy of the initial database (as a set of SQL commands), and then loading it to the target Database Lab data directory.
 This is the only option for managed cloud PostgreSQL services such as Amazon RDS.

 Physically, the copy of the database created using this method differs from the original one (data blocks are stored differently).
 However, row counts are the same, as well as internal database statistics, allowing to do various kinds of development and testing, including running EXPLAIN command to optimize SQL queries.

 Physically copy the data directory from the source (or from the archive if a physical backup tool such as WAL-G, pgBackRest or Barman is used).